atomixnmc/minidi-dict-ng1/docs/unstable/quickstart.md

 ```

-MDwiki uses the [GitHub flavored markdown dialect][gfm], so you can i.e. add tables:
+Minidi uses the [GitHub flavored markdown dialect][gfm], so you can i.e. add tables:

     | Tables        | Are           | Cool  |
     | ------------- |:-------------:| -----:|